-Carscallen property covers 47.12 square kilometres for a total of 295 claim units and is located 25 kilometres due west of the city of Timmins, Ontario.
+The Carscallen Project is located 25 kilometres due west of the city of Timmins, Ontario.
 Access to the property is excellent, via a series of roads and trails that connect to Highway 101.

 The Company holds a 100% interest in the property.
 Some claims are subject to a 1.5% net smelter return royalty ("NSR") while another group of claims is subject to a 2% NSR of which the Company has the right to buy-out half (1%) of the NSR for \$1,000,000.